Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/deploy-your-agents-1.md

 ### Install and run Discovery Agent

 1. Copy the `private_key.pem` and `public_key.pem` files that were originally created when you set up your Service Account to a keys directory.
 Make sure the directory is located on the machine being used for deployment.
 Note that the `public_key.pem` comes from Steps 3 and 4 of [Prepare AWS Gateway to deploy the Discovery Agent AWS config setup](/docs/connect_manage_environ/connect_aws_gateway/cloud-administration-operation/).
-2. Find the current agent release, refer to the [agent release note](/docs/amplify_relnotes).
-Then this release number can be use to replace `{agentVersion}` in the command displayed below.
+2. Find the current agent release in the [agent release note](/docs/amplify_relnotes).
+Then replace `{agentVersion}` with the current agent release in following sections.
 3. Pull the current image of the Discovery Agent:

    ```bash